LDSSA/railway-model-deploy/README.md

 It's cool that we can run the server on our own machine.
 However, it doesn't do much good in terms of making the model available to the rest of the world.
 All this `localhost` stuff doesn't help anybody that's not typing on your local machine.

 So let's take all of the work we've done and put it on railway where it can generate real business value.
 For this part, you can use any server that has a static IP address.
 Since we want to avoid the overhead of administering our own server, we will use a service to do this for us called [railway](https://railway.app/).
-Railway includes a free-tier that should be enough for our needs throughout this specialization and the capstone project that is fast approaching, but **only if you remember to turn off your applications once you're done with them**.
-You have **$5.00** and **500 hours** of credit each month, but **it's your responsibility to manage this**.
+Railway includes a free-tier (if you connect your GitHub account) that should be enough for our needs throughout this specialization and the capstone project that is fast approaching, but **only if you remember to turn off your applications once you're done with them**.
+You have **$5.00** of credit each month, but **it's your responsibility to manage this**.
 Be careful before you move forward with a big project on railway - it can get CRAZY expensive REALLY fast.

 ### 8.1 Sign up and set up at railway